 Blockchain will bring down Google

-It will certainly hasten the demise of email.
-Already threatened by integrated chat apps like Line and Wechat, and soon Messenger and Whatsapp (see here), emails are nothing else but 1-1 transactions.
-A sends piece of text to B. Transaction is verified, encoded, executed, and kept on record in a distributed network owned by no-one.
+Blockchain will certainly hasten the demise of email.
+Already threatened by integrated chat apps like Line and Wechat, and soon Messenger and Whatsapp, emails are nothing else but 1-1 transactions.
+A sends a piece of text to B. Transaction is verified, encoded, executed, and kept on record in a distributed network owned by no-one.
 Blockchains will make email safer, not to mention potentially spam-free.
-If one email costs a miniscule amount, we will be happy to pay for it if it is safe.
-For spammers, sending mails to millions of accounts will no longer be economical.
+If one email costs a minuscule amount, we will be happy to pay for it if it is safe.
+For spammers, sending emails to millions of accounts will no longer be economical.

 Blockchain in medicine

 Another application are medical records.
 Not just paying for your doctors’ fees, but an actual blockchain for each person with all the relevant medical data.
 Seeing the doctor would unlock the information.
 You will be able to visit any hospital in the world with your entire medical history, vital signs, and even complete DNA encoded as a safe, unfalsifiable, blockchain record, not owned by any insurer or data host like Apple Health.

 Education is the next candidate.
 Going to school is nothing else but paying money (the taxpayers’ or your own) to receive credits and certificates.
 In other words, a transaction.
 Which is exactly what blockchain does.
 Your grades will be encoded in your personal education blockchain.
 This company is working on the technology: https://blockchainfutureslab.wordpress.com/